LouWii/XiaomiADBFastbootTools/README.md

 **Q:** Do I need an unlocked bootloader or root access to use the tool?

-* **A:** The Image Flasher and the Wiper require an unlocked bootloader but everything else works without rooting or unlocking.
+* **A:** The Image Flasher, the Wiper and the Camera2 enabler require an unlocked bootloader but everything else works without rooting or unlocking.

 **Q:** Do uninstalled system apps affect OTA updates?